Hair pulling and bulimia

 Dear Me,

-Given the intersections of these (and other) diagnoses, patients are encouraged to be thorough when explaining symptoms to health care providers so that they receive the most appropriate treatment recommendations.
-Contrary to what you saw on television, no specific medications have been approved by the Food and Drug Administration to cure trichotillomania (although medications do treat symptoms of some coexisting disorders).
-There has been evidence to suggest that certain therapies can be helpful in treating this condition:
+Contrary to what you’ve seen on television, no specific medications have been approved by the Food and Drug Administration (FDA) to cure trichotillomania (although medications do treat symptoms of some coexisting disorders).
+There is, however, evidence to suggest that the following therapies can help treat this condition:

-- Habit reversal training: This therapy involves learning how to recognize situations where you're likely to pull your hair and how to substitute other behaviors instead.
+• Habit reversal training: This therapy involves learning how to recognize situations where you're likely to pull your hair and how to substitute other behaviors instead.

-- Acceptance and commitment therapy: This therapy can help you learn to accept your hair-pulling urges without acting on them.
+• Acceptance and commitment therapy: This therapy can help you learn to accept your hair-pulling urges without acting on them.

 Originally published Nov 01, 1994